-All municipal offices have re-opened to the public.
+All municipal offices are currently open the public.
 Visitors are required to:

 - Wear a mask throughout your visit